Bulky waste collections

 If they aren’t in the correct location when the crew come to make the collection, the items won’t be taken away and no refund will be given.

-We can only collect items smaller that six feet in length that have been dismantled where possible.
-If you have items larger than six foot they will need to be taken to your local tip.
+We can only collect items smaller than six feet in length that have been dismantled where possible.
+If you have items larger than 6ft they will need to be taken to your local tip.

 Taking waste to the tips (Household waste recycling centres)